DaisyEverard/daisyeverard-bootstrap-portfolio/README.md

 3. 'skills' section talking about skills I have learned, what else I'm learning now and in the future, and my goals.
 4. 'About Me' and 'Contacts' sections with some information about me and an email, Linked In, and GitHub links.
 The email is not a link, but is set to user-select: all; for ease of copying.
 5. Footer with copyright declaration

+## Usage

+To view any of the projects that interest you, click on the `Take a Look` button to be redirected to the built site.

+## Technologies

+- HTML
+- CSS
+- Bootstrap

 ## Issues and Solutions